 Why are remote communities at risk?

-Isolation and remoteness offer opportunities for delaying or potentially preventing an outbreak of in those areas.
+Isolation and remoteness offer opportunities for delaying or potentially preventing an outbreak in those areas.
 However, high mobility of community members and a reliance on visiting and outreach services for many essential needs increase the risk of COVID-19 being introduced into community.

-Everyone is susceptible to COVID-19, however, older people, people with a compromised immune system, and people with chronic illnesses tend to get more severe disease.
-Aboriginal and Torres Strait Islander people experience a burden of disease 2.3 times the rate of other Australians, which may increase the risk of severe disease if they acquire COVID-19.
+Everyone is susceptible to COVID-19; however, older people, people with a compromised immune system, and people with chronic illnesses tend to get more severe disease.
+First Nations people experience a burden of disease 2.3 times the rate of other Australians, which may increase the risk of severe disease if they acquire COVID-19.